Skip to content

 info icon

-Note: Charge your Macbook up to 80% before updating it to the newest version.
+Note: Charge your Mac up to 80% before updating it to the newest version.

 Sometimes browser extensions can create a hindrance while browsing.
 Therefore, check for any outdated extensions and update them all.

-If updating doesn’t work in your favor, disable them for a while to determine if the problem exists due to an extension.
+If updating doesn’t work in your favor, disable extension for a while to determine if the problem exists due to an extension.
 In that case, delete the particular extension to eliminate the problem.
-Here are the steps:

 1. Launch the Safari browser on your PC/Laptop.